 Do you rely mostly on search forms to find content on your site?

-Crawlers can’t use search forms and won’t be able to find your content unless you have links to it.
+Crawlers can’t use search forms and won’t find your content unless you have links to it.

 Can search engines use your site navigation?

-If you don’t link your pages from your main navigation menu, they are essentially invisible to crawlers.
-Always remember that crawlers find content through following links so if you have pages with no links to them they can’t be indexed.
+If you don’t link your main navigation menu pages, they are essentially invisible to crawlers.
+Remember that crawlers find content through the following links, so if you have pages with no links to them, they can’t be indexed.

 Index: How search engines store your content

-Just because a search engine crawls your site, doesn’t guarantee indexing.
-Once a page is found the crawler renders the page like a browser would, reads the information on the page and analyzes what the page contains.
-If the page is satisfactory, then it will be added to the index and can potentially rank for users’ search queries.
+Just because a search engine crawls, your site doesn’t guarantee to index.
+Once a page is found, the crawler renders the page like a browser, reads the information on the page, and analyzes what the page contains.
+If the page is satisfactory, it will be added to the index and can potentially rank for users’ search queries.
 According to Moz, a few things to check if your pages aren’t being indexed are:

 - The URL is returning a not found error – This could be an accident.
 If you deleted a page and a redirect isn’t set up to a new page, it can cause this.

-- The URL has been penalized by the search engine – If a page violates a search engine’s Webmaster Guidelines it can be removed completely from the index until the violation is addressed.
+- The search engine has penalized the URL – If a page violates a search engine’s Webmaster Guidelines, it can be obliterated from the index until the violation is addressed.

-- A password requirement is blocking the crawler – Crawlers can’t log in to your site so if something is passwords protected there’s no way that a crawler will find and index it.
+- A password requirement is blocking the crawler – Crawlers can’t log in to your site, so if something is password-protected, there’s no way that a crawler will find and index it.

 Ranking: How do you get to the top of SERPs?

 Search engines rank pages starting with pages they think are the most relevant to a user’s search query to least relevant with the most relevant at the top of the page.
-When a user enters a search query, the search engine’s algorithm looks through millions of pages stored in the index and determines which pages are the most relevant to the user’s search.
+When a user enters a search query, the search engine’s algorithm looks through millions of pages stored in the index.
+It determines which pages are the most relevant to the user’s search.
 There are a lot of aspects of a page that signal relevancy to search engines.
-However, focusing on the two areas below have the most displayable impact on your rankings in SERPs.
+However, focusing on the two areas below has the most displayable impact on your rankings in SERPs.

 Links would be useless if they didn’t point to something useful for searchers.
 Your content doesn’t mean merely text either.
 Your content includes videos, images, or any other media content that could answer a user’s search query.
-Search engines are trying to find an answer to users’ question, and your content is the answers they deliver.
-The best way to handle this is to make sure that your content has good keywords density for the searches you’re trying to rank for and that user experience is the best possible as both of these will boost your rankings.
+Search engines are trying to answer users’ questions, and your content is the answers they deliver.
+The best way to handle this is to make sure that your content has good keyword density for the searches you’re trying to rank for and that user experience is the best possible, as both of these will boost your rankings.